astooke/Synkhronos/docs/source/pages/intro_example.rst

 3. Build Theano variables and graphs.
 4. Build functions through Synkhronos instead of Theano.
 5. Call ``synkhronos.distribute()``.
-6. Run remainder of program as normal.
+6. Run remainder of program with function calls.

 In More Detail
 --------------

-Call ``synkhronos.fork()`` to fork a python subprocess for each additional GPU in the computer.
+Call ``fork()`` to fork a python subprocess for each additional GPU in the computer.
 Theano must be initialized on CPU-only before this point.
 During ``fork()``, a single GPU is initialized in the master process, and all Theano variables thereafter are built in reference to it.

+All inputs to Synkhronos functions will be scattered by splitting evenly along the `0-th` dimension.
+Inputs which need to be the same in all workers (i.e. `broadcast` instead of `scatter`) should be built as Theano shared variables.

-Inputs to a Synkhronos function can be either scattered (by default, ``x`` in the example), or broadcast (``y`` in the example).
-Scattered inputs are split evenly among all workers along the `0-th` dimension.
-An input set small enough to run on a single GPU can be computed using a synkhronos function's ``as_theano()`` method, which is equivalent to calling a normal Theano function and executes only in the master process and device.
-The user is free to create Theano functions at any time to run only in the master process, including functions influencing Theano shared variables present in Synkhronos functions.
+A Synkhronos function's ``as_theano()`` method is equivalent to calling a normal Theano function and executes only in the master process and device.
+This may be advantageous for small inputs or simple functions, when using multiple GPUs might actually be slower.
+Theano functions, including those using Theano shared variables present in Synkhronos functions, can be created at any time and will run only in the master process and its GPU.

 By default, outputs are reduced and averaged, so the assertions pass.
-Outputs may be gathered instead, or reduced by other operations: sum, product, max, or min.
+Outputs may be gathered instead, or reduced by other operations: `sum`, `product`, `max`, or `min`.
 Currently, all output collections are executed using NVIDIA's NCCL via PyGPU.

 Distribute
 ----------

-After all functions are constructed, calling ``synkhronos.distribute()`` pickles all functions (and their shared variable data) in the master and unpickles them in all workers.
-(This may take a few moments.)
+After all functions are constructed, calling ``distribute()`` pickles all functions (and their shared variable data) in the master and unpickles them in all workers.
+This may take a few moments.

 Pickling all functions together preserves correspondences among variables used in multiple functions.
 Workers register the unpickled functions in the same fashion as they were registered in the master, giving all processes the same mapping of variables for efficient use of memory.